 Keep an eye on this Halifax River Trail project in the future, as it will expand to 11 miles long as part of the East Coast Greenway, a trail network that will run from the Florida Keys to Maine!

 Best 10-mile route: Blue Spring State Park segment of the Spring-to-Spring Trail

 Where to park: Lake Beresford Park (2100 Fatio Road, DeLand)

 The Spring-to-Spring Trail is a top bicycle route choice for cyclists who come to the area, but it’s a wonderful path for runners, too!

 The Volusia County trail got its name from linking a number of state and county parks featuring several of Florida’s famous natural springs.
-It includes a total of 22 completed miles so far, with plans in place to finish five more miles.
+It includes a total of 15 completed miles so far and will expand to 26 miles.
 There are two main legs of the trail; one runs north from the scenic Lake Monroe up to DeLeon Springs, and the other goes south from DeBary toward Deltona.